-GGG831 is a unique Allard in the true sense just as “The Governor” Sydney Allard always liked them.
-This car started out life as an L Type but was re bodied and the chassis modified at a couple of years old.
-Her history is document in the book detailing the Allard marque by Tom Lush.
+GGG831 is a unique Allard in the true sense just as “The Gov’nor” Sydney Allard always liked them.
+This car started out life as an L Type but was re bodied and the chassis modified early in life.

 Its had a number of owners over the years, the best known of those was Ray May the Secretary of the Allard Owners Club and good friend of Sydney Allard.
 The Car has hardly change since she was photographed back in 1965 just after the Concours D’elegance.

 This is one of the original 191 L Type chassis produced, this makes it a very unusual vehicle!
 As can be seen from the photos very little has changed since 1965, apart from a single silencer, and raised Aero Screen in front of the diver.
 The car started life as a two seat tourer, but some time around 1952 the car was modified and re-bodied by “Williams & Pritchard” of Edmonton, London.
 Well known for prototype builds for clients such as Colin Chapman, Lotus, John Surtees, Lola, and Gordon-Keeble